MeeraBh/ASME_Electrical_Powerchair_Computer_Integration/README.md

 # ASME Electrical Powerchair Computer Integration
-This is repo contains the schematic, pcb, and gerber files from Kicad for a custom split keyboard PCB as well as all files needed to order the pcb on JLCPCB.
+This is repo contains the schematic, pcb, and gerber files from Kicad for a custom ortholinear split keyboard PCB as well as all files needed to order the pcb on JLCPCB.

 This project was made for ASME - Product Development and will be shown at Engineering Open House.